Kowal1616/simple-investing/README.md

 The portfolio comperison tool (= index page table) displays data from the database. `@app.route('/api/data')` is making the data available for `@app.route("/")` and on index page I use *Grid.js* library to create the table.
 It makes it easy to create it simple and slick with custom sorting - exactly as I need it.
 I also use *Bootstrap* template (I link to the author in the footer of each page).

 #### **Additional features**
 User can access each Portfolio and Etf profile page with additional information and link to official profile (Etfs).
+Those are accesible both via collapsable menu and by clicking Portfolio/Etf name in the table.

+I'm also using an AI generated project logo :)

 #### **Error handling**
 I use `Try/Except` blocks in functions that are prone to errors - working with db or external apis.
 In addition I set up an e-mail notification tool, so I will get notified via e-mail (using *Sendgrid*) when serious error occure.
 I'm also logging errors using Python's *logging* module.